Does modern life ever feel excruciatingly flat to you? A bleak landscape devoid of layers, rhythm, interest, texture?

 The Rites of Manhood

-In the coming year we plan to do in-depth posts on some of the rituals that have been most central to the meaning and making of manhood, such as rites of passage, initiations, and oaths.
+In the coming year we plan to do in-depth posts on some of the simple rituals that have been most central to the meaning and making of manhood, such as rites of passage, initiations, and oaths.
 This week we will be laying the foundation for these posts in two articles; the first will set up a definition of ritual, and the second will explore the many ways rituals are so vital for a full and meaningful life.

 What Is Ritual?

 According to Catherine Bell, professor of ritual studies and author of the preeminent textbook on the subject, ritual has been traditionally defined as an action that lacks a “practical relationship between the means one chooses to achieve certain ends.”
 For example, shaking hands when you meet someone can be considered a ritual as there is no real reason why grabbing another’s hand and shaking for a second or two should lead to acquaintanceship.
 It is a culturally-relative gesture; we might very well greet each other with a pat on the shoulder or even no physical contact at all.
 As another example, washing your hands to clean them is not a ritual since there exists a clear practical relationship between your action and the desired result.
-But if a priest splashes water on his hands to “purify” them, that’s a ritual, since the water is largely symbolic and not really meant to rid the hands of bacteria.
+But if a priest splashes water on his hands to “purify” them, that’s a ritual and spiritual practice, since the water is largely symbolic and not really meant to rid the hands of bacteria.

 Bell lists six attributes of rituals: